-This doesn’t mean that the market for cloud migration is dying; in fact, it is evolving.
-As per AIIM, 6 in 10 organizations plan a cloud migration or integration in 2020.
-As more organizations adopt cloud-based solutions to continue their business, MSPs might find customers shifting between multiple cloud platforms that are mostly built for consumer use.
-With this, MSPs should not only focus on migration but also cloud consolidation.
+As more organizations adopt cloud-based solutions to continue their business, MSPs might find customers shifting between multiple cloud platforms primarily built for consumer use.
+With this, MSPs should not only focus on migration but also on cloud consolidation.

-A McAfee study showed the average employee is actively using 36 cloud services at work, some for collaboration and some are for file-sharing.
 Microsoft 365 is the perfect destination for cloud consolidation as it provides a broad collection of integrated apps that other cloud services offer as separate, standalone products.
-The image below shows how Microsoft 365 solutions can replace other cloud-based solutions allowing users to collaborate under a unified environment.

-Using multiple cloud-based applications doesn’t only create a confusing workspace for employees, but it also creates an easy entry point for collaboration security risks.
-Challenges may include solutions for crashes resulting in data loss, the need for multiple credentials, different SLA patterns, and more.
-According to Forrester, 15.75 hours is the amount of time saved annually by each employee using Microsoft 365 to collaborate instead of multiple cloud-based solutions.
+Using multiple cloud-based applications not only creates a confusing workspace for employees, it also provides an easy entry point for collaboration security risks.
+Challenges may include solutions for crashes resulting in data loss, the need for multiple credentials, different service-level agreement (SLA) patterns, and more.
+On top of it all, having multiple cloud platforms is also costly for businesses.

-MSPs can help customers rectify this issue by offering a reliable migration solution to migrate scattered data into a unified Microsoft 365 environment such as FLY from AvePoint.
+MSPs can help customers rectify this issue by offering a reliable migration solution, such as AvePoint Fly, to migrate scattered data into a unified Microsoft 365 environment.

-How does this work?
-FLY delivers a three-step approach — via a self-guided tool or with help from AvePoint — to migrate on-premises or cloud-hosted mail, content, and collaboration into M365 or SharePoint.
-Data can be migrated from existing Microsoft accounts or from SaaS providers such as Box, Google Drive, and Slack.
-Permissions, metadata, list items, SharePoint and Nintex workflows are all supported, as are Exchange mailboxes, public folders, Microsoft Teams, and Office 365 Groups — and that’s just in the Microsoft world.
+Fly delivers a three-step approach to migrate on-premises or cloud-hosted mail, content, and collaboration into Microsoft 365 or SharePoint.
+You can migrate data from existing Microsoft accounts or SaaS providers such as Box, Google Drive and Slack.
+Permissions, metadata, list items, SharePoint, and Nintex workflows are all supported, as are Exchange mailboxes, public folders, Microsoft Teams, and Microsoft 365 Groups — and that’s just in the Microsoft world.

-Delivering a migration with FLY opens the door for MSPs to bundle and provide ongoing governance and backup in Microsoft 365 via Policies and Insights and Cloud Backup.
-These added capabilities are essential for a safe and effective workspace
+Delivering a migration with Fly opens the door for MSPs to bundle and provide ongoing governance and backup in Microsoft 365 via AvePoint Policies and Insights and Cloud Backup.
+These added capabilities are essential for a safe and effective workspace.

 2. Backup and Recovery of Microsoft 365 Data